 ConceptNet 5 is free

 ConceptNet 5 comes largely from the hard work of hundreds of thousands of people who gave their time and knowledge for free.
-So ConceptNet is free as well, released under a choice of two Creative Commons licenses:
+So ConceptNet is free, open knowledge as well.

-- You can get the entirety of ConceptNet 5 under the Creative Commons Attribution-ShareAlike 3.0 license.
+You can get the entirety of ConceptNet 5 under the Creative Commons Attribution-ShareAlike 4.0 license.
+See Copying and sharing ConceptNet for more details.

 Sources and how to contribute